mac-/opter/README.md

 The object containing the options should be formatted like so:

 	{
-		myOption: {		// correlates to command line option "--my-option" or environment variable "myOption" or opter.json property "myOption"
+		myOption: {					// correlates to command line option "--my-option" and environment variable "myOption" and environment variable "MYOPTION" and opter.json property "myOption"
 			character: 'm',			// optional, used as the short option for the command line.
 If not provided opter will try to pick one for you based on your option name.
 			argument: 'string',		// optional, describes what the value should be.
-If not provided, the type is expected to be a boolean, and does not require value when the option is specified on the command line (the presence of the option on the command line implies true)
+If not provided, it defaults to the "type" within the schema if set, otherwise to "string".
+If the schema type is "boolean", no argument is required.
 			defaultValue: 'fnord',	// optional, the value to set the option to if it wasn't specified in the args or env vars
-			description: 'Some description', // optional, describes the option,
 			required: true, 		// optional, if set to true and no value is found, opter will throw an error. defaults to false.
+			schema: {				// optional, a JSONSchema definition to validate the value against.
+If the "type" property is used, opter will also try to convert the value to that type before validating it.
-			type: Number // optional, the type to convert the data to. valid values are Boolean, Number, Date, Object and String. defaults to String.
+				type: 'string',		// optional, the type that the value should conform to
+				description: ''		// optional, describes the option and is used when generating the command line help }
 		}
 	}